anujaagaitonde/Bedside-Monitor/picode/README.md

 ## Introduction
 This folder contains all the firmware and software required in order to setup a lifeline monitor on a Raspberry Pi:

-For setup and installation please see the Getting Started page of the Wiki:
+For setup and installation please see the [Getting-Started ](https://github.com/anujaagaitonde/Bedside-Monitor/wiki/Getting-Started) page of the Wiki:

 ## The following external public libraries are utilised: